|

 thing to look for when using it is a divergence or difference between

 price behavior and the indicators behavior.
+Momentum

 measures the rate of change in prices rather than actual price levels